 However, both friction and oxidation can result in the formation of particulates, leading to decreased efficiency, part failure, and corrosion.
 Regular inspection of oil samples for particulates helps prevent damage, since inspectors know when to replace the oil (Figure 3).

 Figure 3.
 Regular inspection of oil samples helps to prevent damage by knowing when to replace the oil.

-Using the OLYMPUS CIX100 system to image a filter membrane after sample filtration helps ensure the most detailed sample data.
+Using the Evident CIX100 system to image a filter membrane after sample filtration helps ensure the most detailed sample data.
 The system shows the presence of potentially transparent contaminants like varnish and sludge, which form due to oil oxidation.

 The detection reliability helps ensure that inspections fully comply with relevant oil and gas industry standards, such as ISO 4406, ISO 4407, DIN 51455, and SAE AS4059.
 Further, automated thresholding settings for oil samples means inspections are fast and require minimal training.

 Manufacturing Application: Pipeline Quality Control

 During the production of pipes for oil extraction, unwanted particles can remain in the pipes after fabrication and affect the pipe durability.
 To determine if there are particles inside the pipe, hydraulic fluids can be flushed through the pipes and analyzed.

 The Evident CIX100 system is well suited to particle detection in pipes.
 The system provides a detailed overview that includes the number of particles, as well as the size distribution and types of particles.
 With four terabytes of HDD storage capacity, the system can store thousands of measurements—including the image of the whole filter membrane and each individual particle—in full detail for easy digital archiving.

 Industrial microscopes have advanced significantly since the days of manually counting particles to measure contamination.